 After his final mission from Poland, Karski was ordered to spread the word in the West about what he’d seen.
 In addition to detailed written reports, he personally delivered his eyewitness account – and urgent appeal for intervention – to British Foreign Secretary Anthony Eden and later President Franklin Roosevelt in the White House.
 He pleaded with both leaders to stop the Holocaust.
 Sadly, his message largely fell on deaf ears.

-In addition to meeting with Roosevelt, he met with Supreme Court Justice Felix Frankfurter, a close friend of the president.
+In addition to meeting with Roosevelt on July 5, 1943, he met with Supreme Court Justice Felix Frankfurter, a close friend of the president.
 Karski remembers Frankfurter’s reaction: “‘Mr. Karski,’ he says emphatically, ‘A man like me talking to a man like you must be totally frank.
 So I must say: I am unable to believe in what I have just heard, in all the things that you have just told me.’ ”

 Once in America, Karski was assigned by the Polish Government in Exile to write his account.
 Improbably, his book, Story of a Secret State, was published in 1944 in the United States and became an overnight best-seller, being picked as a Book of the Month Club selection and selling 400,000 copies.
 This opened the door for Karski to conduct an extensive speaking tour throughout the United States and Canada, influencing public opinion.